Certified Project Master (CPM)

 How do I get certified?

-CPM candidates must first be admitted to the Institute of Project Management as a Certified Project Officer (CPO), then evidence the full-time equivalent of two (2) years’ project leadership experience before proceeding to assessment.
+CPM candidates need to have been assessed on a minimum of 30 hours’ project education, then evidence the full-time equivalent of three (3) years’ complex project leadership experience before proceeding to assessment.

 Qualifying projects you have led must meet the minimum standard for complexity specified below, and years of leadership experience may be accumulated non-consecutively (for example, over four calendar years).